reddy-epk/springboot-Task/README.md

 # Spring Boot Assignment

-Creating users and preforming CRUD operations on usersdata by updating the user,deleting the user.
+Creating users and preforming CRUD operations on users data by updating the user,deleting the user.
 ## Implemented Files

   Implented files: